 You can also improve the quality of food you eat and jump-start the nutrition aspect of detox.
 When you're eating a lot of sugar and bad fat, it gives your body more toxins to filter through while you're trying to filter out the alcohol toxins.
 Avoiding foods that are hard for your body to digest is important at the best alcohol detox centers.
 The right foods can also help to flush out toxins and strengthen your immune system, which is definitely a must during alcohol detox.

-Evergreen does not handle detox in-house, but we are proud to work with some of the best alcohol detox clinics across the state of Washington.
+Northpoint the Evergreen does not handle detox in-house, but we are proud to work with some of the best alcohol detox clinics across the state of Washington.
 We work with clinics that utilize the most modern, holistic methods for alcohol detox, and we make sure to incorporate detox into our treatment plan.

 In other words, this isn't a decision you have to make alone.
 If we think your recovery will require detox treatment, we will refer you out to one, and pick up your treatment once the process has finished - which can take up to two weeks.